 There is a lot of info you'll need to understand... - I'll recommend this video to help.
 Quantum numbers are discussed in the final minute but there is info through the entire video you'll use to determine quantum numbers.

-Electrons don't share quantum numbers.
-Each electron has it's own quantum number.
+Electrons don't share all four identical quantum numbers.
+Each electron has its own set of four quantum numbers.
 Something similar like people have unique fingerprint.
 Quantum number "is telling" us everything about electron.